Virginia Norwood: Career

 Norwood designed a six-band multispectral scanner for use on the first Landsat mission.
 Due to mission constraints the prototype was revised to use only four bands.
 The Multispectral Scanner, as it was known, was carried on Landsat 1.
 An improved seven band version, known as the Thematic Mapper was later included on Landsat 4.

 Norwood retired in 1989.
 A biographical article published by NASA in 2020 referred to her as "The Mother of Landsat".

 Patents

 Norwood filed and held three patents.
-Two of them are: a radar reflector designed to track weather balloons, novel folded tracking antenna.
+Two of them are a radar reflector designed to track weather balloons and a novel folded tracking antenna.

 Awards

-In 1979 Norwood received the William T. Pecora Award.
+In 1979, Norwood received the William T. Pecora Award.
 The award recognizes achievements in the scientific and technical remote sensing community, as well as contributions leading to successful practical applications of remote sensing.
 The award is sponsored jointly by the U.S. Department of the Interior and the National Aeronautics and Space Administration.